nyggus/easycheck/tests/doctests/example_1_doctest.rst

 	...            ' impossible to split first and second name') ...    return full_name.split(' ')[1]

-Above, we use specified errors and messages, but we can make it shorter, using default exceptions and messages.
+Above, we used specified errors and messages, but we can make the call shorter by using default exceptions and messages.
 Consider the following:

 .. code-block:: python

 	>>> def get_family_name(full_name):
-	...    check_if_not(full_name is None)
+	...    check_if_not(full_name is None, ValueError)
 	...    check_instance(full_name, str)
-	...    check_if(' ' in full_name.strip())
+	...    check_if(' ' in full_name.strip(), ValueError)
 	...    return full_name.split(' ')[1]

 	>>> get_family_name('John Smith')